AnantGupta1109/translater/README.md

-# translater
+# LANGUAGES OF GODS
-'LANGUAGES OF GOD' is a 100% free translater.
+'LANGUAGES OF GODS' is a 100% free translater.
 YOU CAN VISTIT IT HERE - "anantgupta1109.github.io/translater"